json-schema-org/json-schema-spec/PROCESS.md

 Experimental features are not considered to be interoperable across implementations.

 If a proposal cannot advance to the next stage, it may be removed.
 The proposal document is moved to an `archive` subfolder, the keyword is removed from the meta-schemas, and any tests are moved to an `archive` subfolder.
-The removal of a non-stable feature is not considered a breaking change.
+The removal of a feature which has not reached the stable state is not considered a breaking change.

 ### Stable